 The purpose of Mu Alpha Theta, an international honorary mathematics club, is to stimulate interest in mathematics by providing public recognition of superior mathematical scholarship and by promoting competitive activities.
 Membership is reserved for those who have maintained superior scholarship in mathematics over a minimum of five semesters and who have demonstrated an exceptional aptitude and enthusiasm for the pursuit of knowledge in the field of mathematics.

 Attaining membership in the National Honor Society is one of the highest honors that can come to a high school student.
 Juniors and seniors who have at least a 3.50 cumulative weighted GPA are reviewed by a selection committee for strong evidence of scholarship, character, service, and leadership while at MUS.
 The committee uses student activity forms and leadership/service questionnaires prepared by the candidates, as well as faculty recommendations and evaluations.
+School-sponsored service events are weighted more heavily than outside programs, but non-school programs are considered.

 The Civic Service Organization conceived Societas Caritatis, meaning Society of Charity, to recognize students who have demonstrated outstanding charitable leadership and/or service to the local community.
 The CSO sets the requirements for membership, and each year its Executive Committee selects the inductees.